 The Botanist

 For big, bouncing bouquets (and equally swoon-worthy dried arrangements), look no further than The Botanist.
 With a focus on foliage to create eye-catching bunches with depth, The Botanist’s florists are experts when it comes to crafting unconventional and undeniably beautiful flowers to cherish — and will make any recipient feel special.
+Their Valentine’s Edit runs the gamut from whimsical and romantic to grand and passionate, with both fresh and dried arrangements available.

 Grace And Flora

-Inspired by her passion for connecting with people and with nature, Hannah Low started Grace and Flora in 2017, and then, in 2021, moved her operation to the exquisite Faradays luxury department store.
+Inspired by her passion for connecting with people and with nature, Hannah Low started Grace and Flora in 2017, and then, in 2021, moved her operation to Faradays luxury department store.
 There, visitors will find Low’s exceptional arrangements, filling the space with an air of colourful optimism.
 After all, Low’s bouquets are beloved for their big, bold presence and their sculptural shapes, and are perfectly suited to sit alongside the latest collections from the likes of Loewe, Celine and more.